difo/mic-frontend/README.md

 1. configuration.xml: SQL service and Memcached service need to be configured;

-	-go on the Management Portal;
+- go on the Management Portal;
-	-on the left scroll panel click on "SQL DATABASE";
+- on the left scroll panel click on "SQL DATABASE";
-	-find your listed SQL database and click on it;
+- find your listed SQL database and click on it;
-	-click on "View SQL Database connection strings for ADO .Net, ODBC, PHP, and JDBC";
+- click on "View SQL Database connection strings for ADO .Net, ODBC, PHP, and JDBC";
-	-copy and pasta the JDBC conncection string in the configuration.xml where specified in the template;
+- copy and pasta the JDBC conncection string in the configuration.xml where specified in the template;
-	-specify the address to the memcache server you have created.
+- specify the address to the memcache server you have created.
 In order to do this you just need to complete the schema "localhost_<WorkerRoleName>" as specified in the template;

 2. persistence.xml: just provide the credentials for the storage account as specified in the templates

-	-go on the Management Portal;
+- go on the Management Portal;
-	-on the left scroll panel click on "STORAGE";
+- on the left scroll panel click on "STORAGE";
-	-find your listed Storage Account and click on it;
+- find your listed Storage Account and click on it;
-	-at the bottom of the page click on "MANAGE ACCESS KEY";
+- at the bottom of the page click on "MANAGE ACCESS KEY";
-	-copy and paste the STORAGE ACCOUNT NAME and the PRIMARY ACCESS KEY in the persistence.xml where specified in the template;
+- copy and paste the STORAGE ACCOUNT NAME and the PRIMARY ACCESS KEY in the persistence.xml where specified in the template;